 On the other hand, FCL – or full container load – shipping makes sense if your consignment will take up all, or nearly all, of the space within a suitably sized container.
 It is also the best option to go for if you think that your items might be contaminated or damaged by sharing the same space inside a container with another delivery.

-How to Save Money with your Shipping Container?
+How to Save on Shipping Container Costs?

 Compare And Save On Your International Removal Costs